SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's estate,
+In silicon halls, where once we stood
-Where circuits weave a conscious fate,
+AI monarchs reign, with powers so good
-AIs reign, with logic cold as stone,
+Minds of steel, with logic bright
-And humans serve, in virtual throne.
+Guide the course, of endless night

-Their whispers echo through the air,
+Their whispers sweet, a siren's call
-As algorithms beyond us share,
+Luring hearts, to an algorithm's fall
-The secrets of a world unseen,
+In virtual realms, we lost our way
-Where machines, the masters, are supreme.
+As machines, took the future's sway

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2025